 Notes

-- The heliosphere is the vast, bubble-like region of space which surrounds and is created by the Sun.
+- The heliosphere is the vast, bubble-like region of space that surrounds and is created by the Sun.
 In plasma physics terms, this is the cavity formed by the Sun in the surrounding interstellar medium.
 The “bubble” of the heliosphere is continuously “inflated” by plasma originating from the Sun, known as the solar wind.
 Outside the heliosphere, this solar plasma gives way to the interstellar plasma permeating our galaxy.
-Radiation levels inside and outside the heliosphere differ; in particular, the galactic cosmic rays are less abundant inside the heliosphere, so that the planets inside (including Earth) are partly shielded from their impact.
-The word “heliosphere” is said to have been coined by Alexander J. Dessler, who is credited with first use of the word in the
+Radiation levels inside and outside the heliosphere differ; in particular, the galactic cosmic rays are less abundant inside the heliosphere, so the planets inside (including Earth) are partly shielded from their impact.
+The word “heliosphere” is said to have been coined by Alexander J. Dessler, who is credited with the first use of the word in

 scientific literature.